HoracioSoldman/realtime-events-analytics/README.md

     ```bash
     cd pub_sub && python ingestion.py
     ```
-    The script should immediately start inserting clicks events in the database.
+    The script should immediately start inserting click events in the database.
 At the same time, we should also see updated messages on the `elastic_consumer.py` terminal.

 ### 8. Create Dashboards on Kibana
 In order to create a dashboard in Kibana.
-Head up to its address [http://localhost:5601](http://localhost:5601).
+Head over to its local  address [http://localhost:5601](http://localhost:5601).

+Until now, the process of discovering the data and creating dashboards on Kibana are still manual.
+Thus, we decided not to include how we can complete these tasks in this guide.

-Follow a quick guide provided in [Creating your first visualisation with Kibana Lens](https://youtu.be/DzGwmr8nKPg?si=mv2tVYV6x3YwHXgJ).
+Nevertheless, here is a quick and useful guide on how to get started with Kibana in the following Youtube video: [Creating your first visualisation with Kibana Lens](https://youtu.be/DzGwmr8nKPg?si=mv2tVYV6x3YwHXgJ).
+Hope it helps.

-The following screenshot is part of the final dashboard which gets updated every 5 seconds.
+The next screenshot is part of our final dashboard on Kibana.
+It gets updated every 5 seconds.

 ![The final dashboard](/images/final-dashboard.png "The final dashboard on Kibana")